-(5) In the reasoned statement, the Applicant holds that the RCD lacks novelty and individual character in view of the prior design known as the "Trip Trapp Chair", which has been made available to the public since 1974.
-The Applicant holds that "the only difference between the design of the contested chair and the design of the Tripp Trapp chair are the rounded front bar in comparison to a straight front bar in the side view of the Trip Trapp chair, and the rounding of the edges of the footrests".
-Furthermore, according to the Applicant, the RCD constitutes an unauthorized use of said prior design because (a) the prior design is protected under copyright law "all over Europe as a work of applied art", namely in Denmark and Germany, and the Applicant is entitled to its commercial exploitation and (b) the prior design has also been registered as a three-dimensional trademark in several European countries, namely Denmark, prior to the filing date of the contested RCD.

-- (6)In response to the Applicant's arguments, the Holder argues that the features that characterize the prior design are dictated by the technical function of the product and, therefore, "the designer [of the RCD] had no choice but to include these features when creating the RCD".
+- (5) In the reasoned statement, the Applicant holds that the RCD lacks novelty and individual character in view of the prior design known as the "Trip Trapp Chair", which has been made available to the public since 1974.
+The Applicant argues that "the only difference between the design of the contested chair and the design of the Tripp Trapp chair is the fact that the contested chair has two vertical front bars in the side view which has been moved slightly backwards in comparison to the vertical front bar in the side view of the Tripp Trapp chair".
+In addition, the Applicant holds that the RCD constitutes an unauthorized use of the prior design because (a) said prior design is protected under copyright law "all over Europe as a work of applied art", namely in Denmark and Germany, and the Applicant is entitled to its commercial exploitation and (b) the prior design has also been registered as a three-dimensional trademark in several European countries, namely Denmark, prior to the filing date of the contested RCD. - (6) In response to the Applicant's arguments, the Holder argues that the features that characterize the prior design are dictated by the technical function of the product and, therefore, "the designer [of the RCD] had no choice but to include these features when creating the RCD".
 In support of his argument, the Holder points out that a patent for the Tripp Trapp chair was granted in various countries and expired in or around 1992.
-Furthermore, the Holder argues that "the overall impressions of the RCD and the Tripp Trapp chair greatly differ, as the most commanding characteristic of both chairs are the side support beams", which in the prior design is L-shaped while in the RCD, according to the Holder, is S-shaped.
-The Holder explains that the S-shape has been "constructed by bending many layers of wood.
-Whereas the [prior design] consists of straight and massive boards".
+Furthermore, the Holder argues that "the overall impressions of the RCD and the Tripp Trapp chair greatly differ, as the most commanding characteristic of both chairs are the side support beams", particularly because the frame of the RCD exhibits "a reverse TT with prolonged legs in both directions" rather than a slanted L-shape.
 In response to the grounds of invalidity based on Article 25(e), the Holder insists that "given that the RCD does not use the leaning 'L' design, there is no reason to believe a likelihood of confusion or association to exist between the RCD and the Tripp Trapp chair".
-Finally, the Holder argues that copyright protection "does not extend further than the cursive L-shape characterizing the side view" of the chair and that "since the RCD and Tripp Trapp chair also do not produce the same overall impression, there is no reason for the RCD to be found to infringe on the Tripp Trapp chair's copyright". - (7) For further details to the facts, evidence and arguments submitted by the parties reference is made to the documents on file.
+Finally, the Holder argues that copyright protection "does not extend further than the cursive L-shape characterizing the side view" of the chair and that "since the RCD and Tripp Trapp chair also do not produce the same overall impression, there is no reason for the RCD to be found to infringe on the Tripp Trapp chair's copyright".